IndexCoop/IIPS/IIPS/iip-add-treasury-committee.md

   * Creating valuable content.
   * Recruiting and onboarding members into Index.
   * Creating community resources and/or adding to the [community Gitbook](https://docs.indexcoop.com/).
-  * Posting about Index/DPI on Twitter/Medium/Discord/Telegram and other channels.
+  * Index Coop product evangelism on social media channels like Twitter/Medium/Discord/Telegram.
   * Creating memes.
 * BD/Growth
   * Getting integrations with other products.